apace100/origins-docs/docs/types/power_types/active_self.md

 }
 ```

-This power allows players to press G in order to set themselves on fire for 8 seconds, or, if they are already burning, extinguish themselves.
+This example will set the player on fire for 8 seconds, or extinguish themselves if they're already on fire upon pressing the Primary ability key.
 <br>

 ```json